robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 # PARSER COMBINATORS are NOT SCARY

+### We’ll use “parser” as a synonym.

-- Parser combinators are executable LEGOs for grammars.
+- Executable LEGOs for parsing text

-	- Each one is a tiny program.
+	- Each one is a tiny program
-	- A grammar is a bunch of parsers stuck together.

-- (We’ll use “parser” as a synonym.)
+	- Some parse input directly

+	- Some combine other parsers

+- Together, they match specific patterns

 ---